karstenabc/artist-song-stats/README.md

 ## Usage
+### Viewing a Single Artist
 1. Type an artist or band name into the search bar at the top and press `Return/Enter` or click the `Search` button.
 2. Click on the relevant artist from the list of artists that appears (this will show some information about the selected artist).
-3. Once the lyrics have been fetched and calculated, you should see the stats for their work.
+3. Once the lyrics have been fetched and calculated, you should see the stats for their work along with a graph showing the names of their top ten songs measured by word count.

+### Comparing Artists
+You can compare up to three artists side-by-side.
+1. After searching for the first artist, click on the `Compare` button.
+2. Select which column to insert another artist using the radio buttons below the columns.
+3. Search for the next artist and click the relevant item from the list of artists that match the name that has been searched.
+The chosen column will be populated with information when the data has been collected and the statistics have been computed.

+When comparing, each column has the following action buttons:
+- `Remove` will clear the artist for that particular column.
+- `View` will take you back to the individual view for the selected artist.